dbcook/openrocket-database/README.md

 separately cataloged anywhere.
 A couple have been identified (3 cal ellipsoid and 5 cal ogive T-15 nose cones) by pulling information from kit descriptions and instructions.

-The MPC tube sizing system has persisted to the present (2017) due to its adoption by Quest, which not coincidentally was founded by Bill Stine.
+The MPC metric tube sizing system has persisted to the present (2018) due to its adoption by Quest, which not coincidentally was founded by Bill Stine, son of MPC founder G. Harry Stine.
 I have not confirmed it, but I strongly suspect that the modern day Quest tubes have identical dimensions to the original MPC tubes, implying a .5mm (.020") wall thickness.
-The Quest data should also let us definitively recover the nose cone shoulder diameters appropriate for the metric tubes.
+Quest gives dimensions for some but not all of its tubes.
+The Quest data combined with a few actual parts should let us definitively recover the nose cone shoulder diameters appropriate for the metric tubes.

 Despite the thin information, I have been able to build a relatively complete MPC parts file which is now included with this package.
 Any parts that may have been created during the AVI ownership era have not been included yet.

 #### Madcow Rocketry

+Madcow Rocketry, owned by Mike Stoop, is a mid to high power vendor operating in the Los Angeles area for the past several years (as of 2018).
+Madcow acquired the Rocketry Warehouse fiberglass kit line in 2016, but not the fiberglass tube/nose cone manufacturing operation.
+The tubes and nose cones sold by Madcow were and continue to be made by the former owners of Rocketry Warehouse.

 To the best of my knowledge, Madcow Rocketry has never published a print catalog.